XXXXPro/CondiLoader/README.md

 #### Item parameters
 Each item object in items array can contain following properties:
- *   sel - CSS selector to element.
+ *   sel — CSS selector to element.
 If no elements found, item will not be processed
- *   xpath - xpath expression for element.
+ *   xpath — xpath expression for element.
 If no elements found, item will not be processed.
- *   css - CSS file(s) to load.
+ *   css — CSS file(s) to load.
 Can be string with single file name or array of file names.
+ *   media — media attribute for CSS tags.
- *   js - JavaScript file(s) to load.
+ *   js — JavaScript file(s) to load.
 Can be string with single file name or array of file names.
 Files are loaded in order specified.
- *   init - function to call after all CSS and JavaScript files of item are loaded
+ *   init — function to call after all CSS and JavaScript files of item are loaded
- *   event - name of event to fire after CSS and JavaScript files of item are loaded.
+ *   event — name of event to fire after CSS and JavaScript files of item are loaded.
 This is useful for inline JavaScript code which depends on externals scripts.
 Just convert it to custom event listener.
- *   name - name of item block (useful for debugging messages)
+ *   name — name of item block (useful for debugging messages)

 All parameters are not mandatory.
 If both sel and xpath specified, block will be processed when both sel AND xpath elements found.